Kylie Jenner Raises Half A Million Dollars For Charity Through Lip Kit Sales

 Kylie Jenner is proving to be quite the entrepreneur as she’s thanked for raising money to help kids born with a cleft palette.

-Jenner has reportedly raised almost $500,000 dollars to help the charity Smile Train, an organization that provides surgeries for children in poverty struck nations.
+Jenner has reportedly raised almost $500,000 to help the charity Smile Train, an organization that provides surgeries for children in poverty struck nations.
 Kylie has dedicated one of her lip kits, appropriately named “Smile,” to the cause as she raises money for the charity.
 The Smile lip kit is a limited edition pale pink shade that Kylie Cosmetics has now offered several times on the website.

 The latest time was January 5, with the lip kits selling out within a few days.
 The charity shared a photo of children holding a sign thanking Jenner for her contribution.